Lower Peninsula of Michigan: Flora and fauna

-The American Bird Conservancy and the National Audubon Society have designated several locations as internationally Important Bird Areas.
+The American Bird Conservancy and the National Audubon Society have designated several locations on the peninsula as internationally Important Bird Areas.

 Geology

 The Lower Peninsula is dominated by a geological basin known as the Michigan Basin.
-That feature is represented by a nearly circular pattern of geologic sedimentary strata in the area with a nearly uniform structural dip toward the center of the peninsula.
-The basin is centered in Gladwin County where the Precambrian basement rocks are 16000 ft deep.
-Around the margins, such as under Mackinaw City, Michigan, the Precambrian surface is around 4000 ft down.
-This 4000 ft contour on the bedrock clips the northern part of the lower peninsula and continues under Lake Michigan along the west.
+The basin is a nearly circular pattern of sedimentary strata in the area, with a nearly uniform structural dip toward the center of the peninsula.
+The basin is centered on Gladwin County, where the Precambrian-age basement rocks are 16000 ft deep.
+Around the margins, such as under Mackinaw City, the Precambrian layer is around 4000 ft down.
+This 4000 ft contour of the bedrock clips the northern part of the peninsula and continues under Lake Michigan to the west.
 It crosses the southern counties of Michigan and continues on to the north beneath Lake Huron.

 Climate

-Most monthly temperatures in the lower peninsula range from a low of 14 degrees to a high of 84 degrees Fahrenheit.
+Most monthly temperatures in the peninsula range from a low of 14 degrees to a high of 84 degrees Fahrenheit.